 One academic physician, who has never treated a patient for COVID, defended the denial of treatment, insisting there was not sufficient evidence for effectiveness.
 He thinks that to “do no harm” means to withhold treatment—of a potentially lethal disease—because of the risk of side effects.

-Dr. Peter McCullough, a cardiologist at Baylor; Dr. George Fareed, a family medicine specialist; and Dr. Harvey Risch, an epidemiologist at Yale, testified that:
+Dr. Peter McCullough, a cardiologist; Dr. George Fareed, a family medicine specialist; and Dr. Harvey Risch, an epidemiologist at Yale, testified that:

 - Thousands of Americans will die needlessly in the coming months without early, at-home treatment, regardless of public health restrictions and possible vaccines.